WasanYang/LyricSync/README.md

-# WorshipFlow
+# LyricSync

 A powerful Progressive Web App (PWA) designed for synchronized worship song lyrics with auto-scrolling, chord display, and comprehensive setlist management.

-## 🎵 About WorshipFlow
+## 🎵 About LyricSync

-WorshipFlow is a modern worship companion that revolutionizes how worship teams and congregations interact with song lyrics and chords.
+LyricSync is a modern worship companion that revolutionizes how worship teams and congregations interact with song lyrics and chords.
 Built with Next.js and designed as a PWA, it provides seamless offline access and responsive design across all devices.

 ## ✨ Key Features